alema-r/Alessandro-Marcolini-Oniro/docs/hardware-support/virtual-boards/qemuarm.rst

    $ MACHINE=qemuarm bitbake openharmony-image-base

-Once the image is done, you can run the Qemu usin the provided script wrapper:
+Once the image is done, you can run the Qemu using the provided script wrapper:

 .. code-block:: console